Ikarthikmb/Hardware-Programming/README.md

 # Microcontroller-Programming
-Codes related with Arduino UNO, NodeMCU, RasbpberryPi are loaded in this repository.
+Codes related with Arduino UNO, NodeMCU, RasbpberryPi also examples in Verilog are loaded in this repository.